Oonya Kempadoo: Biography

+Career

+Over the years, Oonya Kempadoo has accumulated career experience that led her to become, as of 2025, a successful Caribbean woman writer and manager of several projects.

+In early 2025, Oonya worked as a part-time researcher for “Little Scooter Media”.
+The company helped sponsor a collaboration with “The Period Purse”, a non-profit charity aiming to establish menstrual equity through monetary and period product donations, educational outreach, and other activist methods.
+Oonya contributed to the organization by taking on the role of the researcher for “The Period Purse’s” mini-series, "Historical Periods”, an educational segment for the public.
+At this same time, Oonya was an active consultant of “Little Scooter Media,” who was in charge of the media produced.

-Kempadoo began writing seriously in 1997 and her first novel, Buxton Spice, a semi-autobiographical rural coming-of-age story, was published 1998.
+Kempadoo began writing in 1997 and her first novel, Buxton Spice, a semi-autobiographical rural coming-of-age story, was published 1998.
 The New York Times described it as "superb, and superbly written".
 Her second book, Tide Running (Picador, 2001), set in Plymouth, Tobago, is the story of young brothers Cliff and Ossie.
 Tide Running won the Casa de las Américas Prize for best English or Creole novel.

 Both of these books were nominated for International Dublin Literary Awards, the first in 2000 and the second in 2003.

 In 2011, Kempadoo participated in the International Writing Program's Fall Residency at the University of Iowa in Iowa City, IA.

 She was named a Great Talent for the Twenty-First Century by the Orange Prize judges and is a winner of the Casa de las Américas Prize.

 Her third novel All Decent Animals (Farrar, Straus and Giroux, 2013) was recommended on Oprah's 2013 Summer Reading List by Karen Russell, who said: "How am I only now finding out about this writer?
 It's as if she's inventing her own language, which is incantatory, dense, and lush.
 The authority and blood pulse of it seduced me."

 Naniki was shortlisted for the Governor General's Award for English-language fiction at the 2024 Governor General's Awards.